 Although the methods have changed a bit, Tepache is a fermented beverage that originated with the Aztecs.

-I have to say it’s the best tasting and easiest to make probiotic drink I’ve had so far.
+I have to say it’s one of the best tasting and easiest-to-make probiotic drinks I’ve had so far.

 Here’s what you’ll need to make it:

 - A fresh, whole pineapple – preferably organic

 - 1 cup of brown sugar, or white sugar and molasses (Traditionally, tepache is made with piloncillo, the Mexican form of brown sugar, which comes in a cone shape.
 It’s available in Mexican markets. 😀 )

 (By the way, this is a modified version of the recipe found at this site — I’ve omitted the use of cinnamon and cloves, as that’s how my son’s dad grew up drinking it with his family in Mexico.)